Eldolfin/COC-autoskip/README.md

 To use it, adb and Tesseract need to be installed, and the constants on top of the main file need to be changed according to your screen resolution and aspect ratio.

-This program is only made for linux and has not been tested on other platforms.
+This program is only made for Linux and has not been tested on other platforms.

 ## TODO:
 - [x] Add tests
 - [x] Pass images to OCR without saving them on the disk
 - [x] Add better logging, showing stats
 - [x] Comment code parameters
+- [x] Add desktop notifications
-- [ ] Add desktop notifications
+- [ ] Add emojis and terminal colors

 ## Purpose of this project:
 Spending less time playing, instead watching the computer play for you🗿